 My name is Vernon Lindsay.
 To help you achieve self-mastery and make positive contributions to your communities, I write, teach, and coach.
 For the specifics of how I do this work, keep reading or click products and services.

 I teach classes in academic success strategies, advise adult students, serve on committees, and facilitate special programs at a Caribbean medical school.
 My duties also include serving as the Vice-president of the Faculty Senate and director of campus initiatives such as Men's Cave Mentoring and the Capoeira club.

-I am the author of three books.
+I am the author of three print books and two Ebooks.
 On May 18, 2018, my first book, Critical Race and Education for Black Males: When Pretty Boys Become Men was published with Peter Lang Press.
 In 2019, my second book, Capoeira, Black Males, and Social Justice: A Gym Class Transformed, illustrating my work with Capoeira, schools, and teaching a culturally responsive curriculum hit the online market and bookshelves.
 I self-published my 2021 title, Dear Brother: 82 Powerful Poems to Guide Your Journey to Healthy Black Masculinity to share perspectives through open heart-felt letters and poetry about how to become the best possible version of yourself.
 My Ebook, The Why Manifesto: A Guide to Help You Discover Your Why and The Manifesto of Why I Write is available for free when you subscribe to my site.
 Download my Ebook, Capoeira Island: The Capoeira In-tune Guide to Encourage Growth in Isolation, at this link.

 I am the only son of my parents' six children.
 My father is a church pastor, and my mother has a background in social work and music.
 Born in Chicago and raised between the city and south suburbs, I developed unique talents, skills, and abilities that prepared me for success in education and business.